chipotle/Slimx/README.md

 ### DB::read($query, $params)

-Executes the given query, as above, but returns a single value directly.
-If the query returns more than one value, you're only getting the first one back.
-(If you want more than one value, use `readSet` below or roll your own.)
+Executes the given query, as above, but returns a single row directly.
+If the query returns more than one row, you're only getting the first one back.
+(If you want more than one row, use `readSet` below or roll your own.)

 	$res = $db->read('SELECT * FROM mytable WHERE id = ?', 2);